Virtual Film Festival

 - Video length may not exceed 7 minutes (including welcome title screen or end credits).
 Entries in the Commercial category must be 30 seconds exactly.

 - Make sure your video is in good taste (similar to G and PG ratings).
-The videos will be evaluated before the event by members of the California 4-H Film Festival Team.
 Videos may be disqualified if deemed to have questionable content.